 - Include more protein in your baby’s diet, like poultry (without skin), eggs (only yolk), beans, and vegetables like peas.
 These are good as they are also low in fat and cholesterol.

 Tests and Vaccinations

-It is recommended to have a doctor’s medical checkup when your child becomes 1-year-old.
+It is recommended to take your child for a medical checkup when he turns 1-year-old.

 The doctor will measure your baby’s height, weight, and head circumference so that he can evaluate your baby’s growth progress.
 He will also ask you a series of questions about your baby so that he can evaluate your baby’s sleep habits, sight, physical and behavioural development.
 He may also take a blood test to check if there are any signs of lead poisoning in your baby’s blood.

-At the 49-week mark, your baby will need the first dose of the chickenpox vaccine, a final dose of the Hib vaccine, the first dose of the Hepatitis A vaccine, the first dose of the Measles Mumps Rubella vaccine, and the final dose of the Pneumococcal (PCV) vaccine.
-She should also be administered the final dose of the Hepatitis B vaccine and the third dose of the Polio (IPV) vaccine if not given already.
+At the 49-week mark, your baby might be given Hib vaccine, the first dose of the Hepatitis A vaccine, the first dose of the Measles Mumps Rubella vaccine, and the Pneumococcal (PCV) vaccine if not given already.
+She might also be administered the final dose of the Hepatitis B vaccine and the third dose of the Polio (IPV) vaccine if not given already.

 Games and Activities

 You can play the following games and activities with your baby: